MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

 You can register these apps in one of the following ways:

+* [Register the apps in Step 10 during deployment](#deployment) - You can also automatically register the apps during deployment through the Microsoft AppSource solution template deployment site.
-* [Register the apps in Azure AD before deployment](#register-apps-in-azure-ad) - Register these required apps in the Azure portal to get the Microsoft identify platform to provide authentication and authorization.
+* [Register the apps in Azure AD before deployment](#register-apps-in-azure-ad) - Alternatively, you can register the required apps in the Azure Active Directory.
+This enables you to get the Microsoft identify platform to provide authentication and authorization.
 After registering, you must then deploy and authenticate the use of the templates through the template deployment site.

-* [Register the apps in Step 10 during deployment](#deployment) - You can also register the apps during deployment through the Microsoft AppSource solution template deployment site.

 ## Register apps in Azure AD